AvolitesLtd/TitanManual/docs/system-settings/recoveringreinstalling-the-console.md

 ---
-id: recoveringreinstalling-the-console
+id: recovering-and-reinstalling-the-console
-title: Recoveringreinstalling the console
+title: Recovering & reinstalling the console
-sidebar_label: Recoveringreinstalling the console
+sidebar_label: Recovering & reinstalling the console
 ---

 The console runs on an embedded PC system, and like all computers, there